Exawind/exawind-builder/doc/source/advanced.rst

 You can use the :file:`bootstrap.sh` script provided by ``exawind-builder`` to install on your preferred system.
 Skip to :ref:`installation` section if you want more fine-tuned control over the installation process.
+The bootstrap script will create the directory structure, clone exawind-builder and spack repositories, installl all the necessary dependencies and create build scripts for the different software packages.

 Mac OS X users will need to have Hombrew packages installed as documented in :ref:`homebrew-setup`.
-The bootstrap script will create the directory structure, clone exawind-builder and spack repositories, installl all the necessary dependencies and create build scripts for the different software packages.
+On other systems, certain modules might need to be loaded to ensure that spack will be able to detect system compilers.

 .. code-block:: bash